blocglobal/blocglobal-design-system/README.md

 ## Design Principles

+### Inclusive

-- **Inclusive:** Inclusivity and accessibility is the highest priority.
+Inclusivity and accessibility is the highest priority.

+### Purposeful

-- **Purposeful:** UIs should consist of purpose-driven elements and components.
+UIs should consist of purpose-driven elements and components.
 Experiences are as simple and user-friendly as possible.

+### Hierarchy & Space

-- **Hierarchy & Space:** Typography and UI/page elements & components make use of hierarchy, negative space and padding to help provide the clearest navigability and meaning to users.
+Typography and UI/page elements & components make use of hierarchy, negative space and padding to help provide the clearest navigability and meaning to users.

+### Fun & Delight

-- **Fun & Delight:** While blocGLOBAL always strives to maintain the highest professionalism, we do it with friendly & casual language and enjoyable to use functionality.
+While blocGLOBAL always strives to maintain the highest professionalism, we do it with friendly & casual language and enjoyable to use functionality.

+### Consistency

-- **Consistency:** Every component derived from combining those defined in this system must align with the above principles.
+Every component derived from combining those defined in this system must align with the above principles.
 When in doubt, contact the friendly UX team.